faustedition/faust-gen/README.md

 The code that does the actual rendering can be found in <svg_rendering/page>.
 This folder contains a simple web page, with font resources etc. pulled in from faust-web, plus the rendering code mainly developed by Moritz Wissenbach in <svg_rendering/page/js_gen>.

 To create both the diplomatic transcript and the overlay transcript for a single page, <render-multi-pages.js> is called using node.js.
 This uses [Puppeteer](https://pptr.dev/) to remote-control a headless Chromium browser in which each page will be rendered as SVG.
 The SVGs will then be extracted and stored so they can later be included in the edition’s UI.
+Finally, the whole site of a complete witness will be rendered to a downloadable PDF file.

 The JS does not directly work with the XML transcripts.
 Instead, each page needs to be transformed to a JSON representation, which is done using code from https://github.com/faustedition/faust-app, which is pulled in as a Maven dependency.
 The Java program at <src/main/java/net/faustedition/gen/DiplomaticConversion.java> is used to run the actual pipeline, i.e. iterate through the manuscripts and their pages, convert stuff to JSON, and run <rendersvgs.js> on each of these JSON files.
 Intermediate results (i.e. JSON files) and, if enabled, debugging data (e.g., PDFs) are written to the target directory.

-The process might well take 1.5h, it is bound to the `svg` profile.
-All components — nodejs, puppeteer as well as Chromium – will be downloaded on first run.
+The process will run in parallel on multiple cores, and it may take quite long (30-90min).

 ### Textual transcripts, metadata, and overview data